canvas-medical/documentation/collections/_api/detectedissue.md

                           - value: corrected
                         required_in: create, update
                       - name: display
-                        description: >-
-                          The display name of the coding
+                        description: The display name of the coding
                         type: string
                         exclude_in: create, update
                     required_in: create, update
                 required_in: create, update
               - name: date
-                type: date
+                type: datetime
-                description: The date or datetime when the mitigation action was taken or committed to be taken.
+                description: The datetime when the mitigation action was taken or committed to be taken.
                 required_in: create, update
               - name: author
                 type: json
                 description: Individual or device responsible for the mitigation action.
-For example, a decision support system or a pharmacist conducting a medication review.
                 attributes:
                   - name: reference
                     type: string